rainsummer613/slca/README.md

         - **w_cross**: cross talk of the feedforward weights,
         - **offset**: the additive drift term of the SLCA process,
         - **noise_sd**: the sd of the noise term of the LCA process,
-        - **base_threshold**: the base activation threshold,
+        - **threshold**: the activation threshold,
         - **threshold_change**: how much the activation threshold depends on overall image saliency.

     * In `slca_parameters_init.json` we should initialize the arbitrary amount of values for some of the parameters.
-We just don't want to start with all random.
+If some parameter is missing in this config file, it will be initialized randomly (in a given range).

         ```
         {